 They walk through the field, side-by-side, as if lovers.
 As I get closer, they escape onto a narrower path.
 The scent of sheep envelops me, fills my nose, fills the space between skin and clothes, fills every pore.
 I could pass for a sheep myself now that I smell like this.
 Wandered away from the flock, just like they have.
 Slipped out of the shepherd’s sight.
 Missed by the dogs that are supposed to herd me.
 They look at me, waiting until I take another step.
 They’ve got nowhere to go.
 The area is closed off with wire netting and steel fences.
 I seem freer.
 I can open and close the gates.
 Yet I still keep following the old, well-treaded paths, until the sheep scent is completely overwhelmed by the scent of a freshly washed man I hadn’t seen.

 Sometimes a dead man comes along.
 Unannounced like a rain shower on a summer’s day.
 A chill accompanied by tears, a hole in time that opens, then slowly fills up with daily things like driving, eating and walking the dog.
-I pull my boot up out of the mud clay and see how the mud flows back, the space that briefly existed now being swallowed.
+I pull my boot up out of the dirt clay and see how the mud flows back, the space that briefly existed slowly being swallowed.
 Until I take another step and force the next hole by sinking away, pulling loose and walking on.
 When I look back after a hundred meters, not a trace from where I came.
 Sometimes someone who has died a long time ago touches me, until I move, the hole closes and I forget, forget to remember, can’t even remember.